MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-15/README.md

 ### Welcome to the Group 15 Industry Project Repository!

 ### **Project Aim**
 Forecast the median rental prices in Victoria for the next three years (2025-2027) using a range of engineered features identified as relevant predictors.
-Additionally, we aim to identify the most important internal and external ffeatures influencing rental prices and highlight the top 10 growth suburbs.
+Additionally, we aim to identify the most important internal and external features influencing rental prices and highlight the top 10 growth suburbs.

 <br>